paulijones/dbapi/README.md

 Simply put the unziped csv files into the same directory as the source, build/run it uses port 12345 on the machine to serve the API's

+There are also a few print statments that tell you what step it is currently at while preprocessing.
+Once it completes it also prints out how long it took to do the preprocessing.

 ### API calls
 get localhost:12345/session/{session_id}/AllHRM